ds2-lab/NotebookOS/deploy/helm/distributed-notebook/README.md

 helm install kruise openkruise/kruise --version 1.5.2
 ```

+### Distributed File System (HDFS)

+TODO(Ben): Write documentation for this step if we end up sticking with the HDFS-based design for migrations or whatever else.

 ### The `DistributedNotebook` Helm Chart

 Next, to install the Helm chart, execute the following command: